Madeline Montalban: Early life: 1910–1938

 Madeline Sylvia Royals was born on 8 January 1910 in Blackpool, Lancashire.
 Little is known of her early life, which coincided with Britain's involvement in the First World War, although she appears to have had a strained relationship with her parents.
-Her father, Willie Royals, was an insurance agent, while her mother, Marion Neruda Shaw, was a tailor's daughter from Oldham.
-Willie and Marion had married on 28 June 1909, followed by Madeline's birth seven months later.
+Her father, Wilbie Royals, was an master baker they both were propriators of Royals Bakery servicing most of Blackpool's hotel industry, while her mother, Marion Neruda Shaw, was a tailor's daughter from Oldham.
+Wilbie and Marion had married on 28 June 1909, followed by Madeline's birth seven months later.
 In early life, Madeline was afflicted with polio, resulting in a lifelong withered leg and limp.
 Bedridden for the course of the illness, she read literature to entertain herself, enjoying the works of Edward Bulwer-Lytton, H. Rider Haggard and E. T. A. Hoffmann.
 She also read the Bible in her youth, becoming particularly enamored with the texts of the Old Testament, and was convinced that they contained secret messages, a theme that became a central tenet of her later Luciferian beliefs.